wp-plugins/earth-hour/readme.txt

 = Can I Help Translate Earth Hour? =

 * Sure!
-We've included the .POT file in the package.
-Please translate it and email it to use at support@bravenewcode.com.
+We've included the .POT file in the download package.
+Please translate it to the language of your choice and upload it using the POT file contact form at http://www.bravenewcode.com/contact

 = Why Doesn't The Banner Show Up On My Site? =

 * It's most likely because your theme doesn't have a wp_footer template tag.
 Try adding that to your theme.
+If you still have issues with Earth Hour visit http://www.bravenewcode.com/support/ for more help.

 == Screenshots ==